codenvy/codenvy/dockerfiles/init/docs/README.md

 Sometimes Fedora and RHEL/CentOS users will encounter issues with SElinux.
 Try disabling selinux with `setenforce 0` and check if resolves the issue.
 If using the latest docker version and/or disabling selinux does not fix the issue then please file a issue request on the [issues](https://github.com/codenvy/codenvy/issues) page.
 If you are a licensed customer of Codenvy, you can get prioritized support with support@codenvy.com.

 #### Workspaces
-Currently, Codenvy's workspaces launch a tiny rsync-agent that allows the centralized Codenvy server to backup project source code from within each workspace to the central servers.
+Codenvy's workspaces launch an rsync-agent that allows the centralized Codenvy server to backup project source code from within each workspace to the central servers.
 When workspaces are shut off or restarted, the project files are automatically rsync'd back into the workspace. rsync runs at workspace start, stop, and on a scheduler.
 This allows us to preserve the integrity of your source code if the workspace's runtime containers were to have a failure during operation.

 We install rsync into each user's workspace to run as a background service.
 In this version of Codenvy, your user workspaces require SSH and rsync in their base image.
 If you are connected to the Internet, we install rsync and SSH automatically.
 However, if you are doing an offline installation, then your workspace base images need to have this software included.